aak2003/BruteForceDictionary/README.md

 The create() function will add all the passwords to the text file but:
 1. To compute something this large you might need a quantum computer or a super computer at least.
 2. The World's entire storage capacity is 295 exabyte.
 3. This will create a file of size 750 octovigintillion (750 x 10^87) Yotabytes.
+Approximately (exaggerated by a factor of maybe 2)
-4. The file size will be 2537 quindecillion (2537 x 10^90) times more than the available storage in the world
+4. The file size will be 2537 quindecillion (2537 x 10^90) times more than the available storage in the world.
+(My brain stopped at this point so I'm not sure about this calculated value.)
 5. All passwords of length 8 characters alone will be 32 Petabytes.

 To use such a dictionary , we can do the following: